riteshkumar-0/Practise_github/Readme.md

      git checkout [branch-name]:- Switches to the specified branch and updates the working directory. git checkout -b [branch-name]:- Create a new branch and switch to newly created •git merge [branch]:-Merges the specified branch’s history into the current branch.

+ After mergin we can Delete the branch

+ git branch -d branch-name(locally delete the branch i.e where you currently working )

+git push origin --delete branch name(to delete the branch from remote i.e from github)